Jeunese/jeunese.github.io/docs/voice-and-tone.md

 Tone captures the "attitude" with which we express content.
 It is often described as the "emotional inflection" applied to the voice.
 This should change based on the target audience, context, and the reader's state of mind.

 For example, an error message in the UI might call for friendlier language such as *"It looks like your passwords don't match.
-Try again?"* to put the user at ease, compared with *"Ensure that you've entered the correct password twice"* in the product documentation.
-Both examples use short sentences, contractions, and second person, achieving clarity and a more human feel, but their tone is different.
+Try again?"* to put the user at ease.
+Compare this with a phrase like *"Ensure that you've entered the correct password twice"* in the product documentation.
+Both examples use short sentences, contractions, and second person, achieving clarity and a more human feel, but the tone is different.

 ## Voice and tone, or tone of voice?

 It can be hard differentiating voice (character) from tone (attitude) with concrete examples.
-Rather than attempting to reconcile the differences in opinion about the nature of voice and tone in writing, it might be more useful to consider both concepts as part of a whole.
+For example, you can adopt a friendly voice across platforms, but you can also be more or less friendly depending on the situation and audience (tone).

+This is similar to the difference between between "traits" and "states" in human psychology.
+You can be a friendly person (trait), but also exhibit more or less friendliness (as a more transient state) depending on the situation or who you're interacting with.

-The [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/brand-voice-above-all-simple-human) (2018) says that the *message*, rather than voice, is *what* you say, and that voice is *how* you say it, with tone being *an aspect of* voice, alongside personality, substance, and style.
-Voice then becomes a group of multiple features or a delivery mechanism of sorts.
+Adding to the confusion, the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/brand-voice-above-all-simple-human) (2018) says that the *message*, rather than voice, is *what* you say, and that voice is *how* you say it.
+According to this Microsoft style guide, tone is *an aspect of* voice, alongside personality, substance, and style.
+Under this logic, voice becomes a group of multiple features or a delivery mechanism for these features.

-If voice and tone don't operate independently, it is useful to consider them jointly in making decisions about writing style.
-For this reason, we refer to our **tone of voice** rather than "voice and tone".
+If voice and tone don't operate independently, it is more useful to consider them jointly in making decisions about writing style rather than attempting separate them.
 Specifically, it makes sense to define voice as the parameter within which tone can operate.

-Under this logic, the difference between voice and tone as similar to the difference between "traits" and "states" in human psychology.
-You can be a friendly person (trait), but also exhibit more or less friendliness (state)depending on the situation or who you're interacting with.
-Similarly, you can adopt a friendly voice across platforms, but you can also be more or less friendly depending on the situation and audience (tone).
+Rather than attempting to reconcile the differences in opinion about the precise nature of voice and tone in writing, we refer to them as a single concept in our capacity as technical authors and content designers.

+For this reason, we refer to our **tone of voice** rather than "voice and tone" to define our high-level writing goals.

 ## Our tone of voice